skorokithakis/stavros-notes/content/maker-things/info-on-various-hardware-components.md

 | H | H | L |      15 |
 | H | L | L |      20 |

+This basically seems to be the same truth table as the original [USB PD decoy](https://hackaday.io/project/187112-usb-pd-decoy), except the logic levels are inverted (high becomes low and vice-versa), and SW1 in the original is M3, SW2 is M1, and SW3 is M2.
+Pretty convoluted, but it works.

 * * *